AkhilaGudla/AkhilaGudla-Git/README.md

-# Akhila-Gudla-Task1-
+# AkhilaGudla-Git-
-This is the home task and the files uploaded are sample files.
+This is the home task Git and the files uploaded are sample files.